Learning Through the Paradoxes of Learning & Education.

 Paradox scholars have recognized that developing a “paradox mindset”, that is, learning “to value, accept, and feel comfortable with tensions,” seeing them as opportunities (Miron-Spektor et al., 2018: 27) is essential for leaders.
 Doing so implies a “learning journey” (Jay, 2013: 150), that requires time (Bednarek et al., 2016).
 Moreover, learning how to navigate paradoxes involves collaboration between researchers and organizational actors (Luescher & Lewis, 2008; Pradies et al., 2021b), in a process that is not exclusively cognitive, but implies emotional engagement (Pradies, 2022).
 Also, it requires distinguishing between types of tensions such as inherent trade-offs, constructed paradoxes, and dialectic transformations (Berti & Cunha, forthcoming).

+Further, paradox research suggests that approaches to paradox are not only individual but also deeply rooted in societal culture, reflecting contrasts in philosophical traditions (Li, 2020; Nisbett et al, 2001).
+Culture can shape how individuals experience paradox (Keller et al., 2018) and how they approach paradox (Keller et .al, 2017; Leung et al., 2018).
+This suggests that the paradox learning processes may be qualitatively different across societies.
 The scholarly literature on organizational paradox is increasingly deeper and broader (for a recent review, see Berti et al., 2021), breaking new ground in original methods of inquiry (Pradies et al., forthcoming) and hence a greater opportunity for innovative pedagogies that build on rigorous insights.
 However, pedagogy practice and research focused on paradox is lagging behind management research.
 Noteworthy attempts to develop learning toolboxes on paradox (Lewis & Dehler, 2000; Smith et al., 2012) have yet to foster a robust pipeline of contributions to the management learning literature, with a few exceptions (Vince et .al, 2018; Simpson et al., 2021; Clegg et al., 2022).

 Paradoxes in Management Learning and Education, and Business Schools